katelaan/harrsh/README.md

 * EST :  Does there exist an established unfolding, i.e., an unfolding in which all variables are either allocated or equal to a free variable?
 This is often a precondition for applying other separation logic decision procedures, for example for entailment checking.
 * ACYC :      Does there exist a Weakly acyclic unfolding?
 * GF :    Does there exist a garbage-free unfolding?
+* NON-EST, CYC, GARB: Complement of the above automata
-* HASPTR :            Does there exist an Unfolding that allocates memory?
+* HASPTR :            Does there exist an unfolding that allocates memory?
+* MOD[n,d] :           Does there exist an unfolding with n % d pointers?
-* NON-EST :           Does there exist a non-established unfolding?
+* ALLOC(a,b,...) :        Does there exist an unfoldings where a,b,... are definitely allocated, for a,b in {x1,x2,..,}?
 * REACH(a,b) :        Does there exist an unfoldings where b is reachable from a, for a,b in {x1,x2,..,}?
-* TRACK(a,b,...) :    Does there exist an unfoldingu in which free variables a,b,... are def. allocated
+* TRACK(a,b,... : c~d,e~f) :    Does there exist an unfolding in which free variables a,b,... are def. allocated and the (in)equalities c~d,e~f,... def. hold, for ~ in {=,!=}

 #### Executing Refinement ####